SMS Documentation

 |---|---|

-| guid | Required GUID of the message to be resent. |
+| guid | Required GUID of the message to resend. |

 GET https://api.smsmobileapi.com/resend/?apikey=YOUR_API_KEY&guid=GUID_OF_THE_MESSAGE